 Office Administrator, XYZ Corporation, Boston, MA (March 2020 – Present)

-• Managed calendars and appointments for senior management
+- Organized calendars and appointments for the management team

 Step 5: Clearly Present Your Education